turingschool/curriculum-site/module2/lessons/js_fundamentals.md

 <section class="dropdown">
 ### Key Points So Far

 That was a lot of information.
-Let's go over the most important things we need to know.
+Here's a recap of the most important things we need to know.

 <section class="dropdown">
 ### What are JavaScript's primitive data types?
 Complex data types?